joao-frohlich/cpython/Doc/library/enum.rst

    ``Flag`` is the same as :class:`Enum`, but its members support the bitwise operators ``&`` (*AND*), ``|`` (*OR*), ``^`` (*XOR*), and ``~`` (*INVERT*);
-   the results of those operations are (aliases of) members of the enumeration.
+   the results of those operators are members of the enumeration.

    .. method:: __contains__(self, value)